A squeaky belt on your car always makes it sound like it's breathing its last. So what can you do to stop it from making such a horrific noise?

 The belt is going to be held in place by a tensioner – check your Haynes manual to find out where it is.
 You should be able to loosen the bolt holding this in place, which will allow you to move it (you may need to do this carefully with a pry bar) and put more tension on the belt.

 More tension means less play, and less play means less chance of noise.
 Tighten the bolt back up and see if silence has been restored.

 04 Replace it

 Serpentine belts are common service items, as such you don’t need to be a qualified mechanic in order to replace them.
 As above, you’ll need to slacken off the tensioner and then you should be able to remove the belt.

 However, a word of caution.
 Serpentine belts have the name because they wind in and out of various pulleys.
 You need to either snap a picture on your phone or consult your Haynes manual to ensure you put it back on the right way.

-Furthermore, once the belt is off, check the condition of the tensioner.
-This is basically a small bearing, so spin it and listen for any grumbling/grinding noises.
-If you hear (or even feel) any, you should replace the tensioner, too.
+Furthermore, once the belt is off, check the condition of the tensioner pulley.
+Spin it and listen for any grumbling/grinding noises.
+If you hear (or even feel) any, you should replace the tensioner.

-In the case of a fan belt, you won’t have a tensioner.
+In the case of a fan belt, you won’t have a tensioner at all.
 You may, however, need to slacken off the bolts on one side of the alternator, which will then move in an arc to take the tension off the belt.
 The you just slip a new one on, put tension back on it, tighten up the alternator and that’s it, job done.